Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

  I return to the Tequila Sunrise with the **executive sunrise**.

 Build in a glass:

-- 2oz reposado tequila
+- 2 oz reposado tequila
-- 5oz orange juice
+- 5 oz orange juice

 stir, then add: